idea-statica/iom-examples/README.md

 You can also download [idea connection file](https://github.com/idea-statica/iom-examples/blob/master/IOM.SteelFrame/SampleFiles/con-n2.ideaCon) of the created connection which can be open in IDEA StatiCa Connection.

 ## Definition of a geometry of a connection
-The geometry of a connection can be defined for each connection point on the in IOM.
-It be able to construct the connection data about connected members, their cutting (shortening) and components of the connection (plates, welds, bolts) are required.
+The geometry of a connection can be defined for each connection point in IOM.
+Following data about connected members, their cutting (shortening) and components of the connection (plates, welds, bolts) are required for creating a connection.

 #### Additional connection data in the connection point:
 ```C#